 Methods (but we are not allowed to keep this header)

 The PBD model has five biological parameters (see [table:parameters]), which we explore in a factorial fashion, excluding some combinations.
 We only simulate a PBD process for phylogenies in which speciation initiation exceeds extinction rate (bi>μi and bg>μg), and in which the expected number of extant good species is less than 1000.
-As the analytic solution for the expected number of extant good species is too complex to be derived (), we a numerical approximation NOTE: I will suggest somewhen/somewhere else if this may become a function of the PBD package.
 We use 1000 good species as a threshold, to prevent overly taxon-poor and taxon-rich phylogenies respectively.
-The parameter values chosen are based on the parameter sets used by , as these parameters were shown to result in reasonably sized phylogenies and using the same set allows us to compare results.
+The parameter values chosen are based on the parameter sets used by (), as these parameters were shown to result in reasonably sized phylogenies and using the same set allows us to compare results.
 For the speciation initiation rates of good and incipient species, bg and bi respectively, we use 0.1, 0.5 and 1.0 speciation initiation events per good/incipient species per time unit.
 The speciation completion rates used are 0.1, 0.3, 1.0 and 109 speciation completion events per (incipient species) species per time unit.
 We used 109≈∞ to mimic the BD model, because the PBD model reduces to the BD model for λ=∞.
-This allows us to measure the baseline error, which is the difference between inferred tree and true species tree that arises purely due to noise because the generating model and the model used in inference are identical.
+This allows us to measure the baseline error, which is the difference between inferred tree and true species tree that arises purely due to noise because the generating model and the model used in inference are identical in this case.
 The extinction rates of good and incipient species, μg and μi respectively, that we used are 0.0, 0.1, 0.2 and 0.4 extinction events per good/incipient species per time unit.

 From each biological parameter set, we simulated a protracted birth-death tree, using the PBD package () in the R programming language (), all with a crown age of 15 million years.
 Each protracted birth-death tree uses a different random number generatior seed, which makes all runs independent, resulting in a balanced data set.
-NOTE: Rampal suggested to re-use same seeds.
-I see in Progress Report of week 50 of 2015 this was already abandoned in favor of a more smooth data set.
-I do check that nLTT values of multiple random alignments on the same species tree result in same distribution, but that may not be written down here

 From each incipient species tree, we construct a species tree, by sampling one incipient/good species per good species.
 For example, when an incipient species branched off from its mother lineage, both of these subspecies are recognized as representing the species, and hence both can be picked as an (equally good) representative of the species.
-Here, we use three sampling scenario’s, in which we pick the representative randomly or in such a way that this results in either the shortest or longest branch lengths.
+Here, we use three sampling scenarios, in which we pick the representative randomly or in such a way that this results in either the shortest or longest branch lengths.
 See the supplementary information for a visualization of these sampling methods.